garett09/Iesu-artisan/README.md

 ## Initialize the project

 If you haven't yet successfully downloaded the source make sure you are familiar with those steps.
-Information on doing a build is available in the build guide for [your device]({{ "devices/" | relative_url }}).

 Setup an account on [Gerrit](https://review.gerrithub.io) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.

-{% include alerts/important.html content="Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent." %}
+`Gerrit ensures users have completed a valid Contributor Agreement prior to accepting any transferred objects, and if it is not completed, it aborts the network connection before data is sent.`

 Now make sure your local git username matches with your Gerrit username: